Frequently Asked Questions – J.M.K. Innovation Prize

 The J.M.K.
 Innovation Prize is focused on impact within the United States.
 That said, an internationally-based organization may apply if the proposal submitted focuses on work to be done within the U.S. or its territories.

 501(c)(3)-classified nonprofits and mission-driven for-profits are eligible for the J.M.K.
 Innovation Prize.
-Fiscally-sponsored organizations are also welcomed to apply.
+Fiscally-sponsored organizations are also welcome to apply.